ustclug/adrain/README.md

 The admission rain is maintained by LUG@USTC in the website adrain.ustclug.org

-The author of the system is:
+The author of the system is Tianyi Cui and Weikeng Chen.

-  Tianyi Cui <1997cui AT gmail.com>

-  Weikeng Chen <weikengchengradschool AT gmail.com>

 The system does not save the personal identity information.